Introduction to jazz dance

 With flowing movements similar to ballet, jazz dancers combine sharp turns, large leaps and quick footwork in a show of flexibility and grace.
 Performers interpret accompanying brass music to produce steps and twists in their own unique way.
 Jazz dance routines build upon ‘center control’, where all moves stem from the body’s center to retain its balance during difficult maneuvers.

-- Jazz dance raises concentration levels - If you drift into daydreams at the drop of a hat, looking out the window at work and thinking of tropical beaches, jazz dancing could help you overcome these flights of fancy by bolstering your concentration.
-Requiring large degrees of self-discipline and memory power, jazz routines may combine a number of complex steps and turns.
+Raises concentration levels - If you drift into daydreams at the drop of a hat, looking out the window at work thinking of tropical beaches, jazz dancing could help you improve your concentration.
+Requiring large degrees of self-discipline and memory power, jazz routines combine a number of complex steps and turns.

 Though jazz dancing may contain aspects of ballet, hip-hop and Latin American dance, it is mainly formed from a trio of key elements including:

-- Ad libbing and syncopation - Jazz dancing requires an urgency and excitement that is lacking from other dance styles.
+Ad libbing and syncopation - Jazz dancing requires an urgency and excitement that is lacking in other dance styles.
 It demands sudden changes of pace and movement from the performer and therefore requires both concentration and light-footed flexibility.

-- Toe rises and straddle split leaps - These are popular moves that many beginner jazz dancers work towards achieving.
+Toe rises and straddle split leaps - These are popular moves that many beginner jazz dancers work towards achieving.
 The ‘toe rise’ sees the dancer rise to a standing position – after kneeling down – using only the tops of their toes to support them.
-Needless to say, this requires rather a lot of practice!
+Needless to say, the move requires rather a lot of practice.
 In contrast, a ‘straddle leap’ sees the dancer take a short run up before jumping high into the air and splitting their legs as wide apart as possible before landing safely.

 Although jazz dance has similarities with the world of ballet, don’t let that put you off.
-Even if your only other dancing experience was twenty years ago, boogying on down at the village hall disco, jazz dance is a fun and accessible style of exercise. so don’t be deterred after seeing some of its more complicated maneuvers.
+Even if your only other dancing experience was twenty years ago, boogying on down at the village hall disco, jazz dance is a fun and accessible style of exercise.
+Don’t be deterred after seeing some of its more complicated manoeuvres.

 Before sprinting out and buying a pair of jazz dance shoes, get professional advice from your teacher.
 Some instructors have different preferences, so take time to check with them first before you rush into buying a pair of your own.